Sometimes we “save it.”

 But, what if this is it?

 Every moment could be our last.
 Not to be a downer, but that’s the reality of life.
 We are all mortal.

 So, what are we saving it for?

-For people who take the spotlight, we know when we need to amp ourselves up before we make a presentation or take the se.
+For people who take the spotlight, we know when we need to amp ourselves up before we make a presentation or take the stage.

 But, do we still hold back just a little?

 Or, do we sometimes take for granted our ability to turn it on moments before we need to, when maybe we could have brought even more depth if we had put in the time, given it more thought, shared more personally and thought more universally?

 Here’s an inspiration for you.
 Jim Carrey’s wonderful commencement speech is worth watching, if you haven’t seen it yet.

 I love that even though Jim Carrey is one of the most successful actors of our time, and that he’s naturally quite eloquent, it’s clear that he spent a significant amount of time developing the content of his speech and rehearsing so that he could take the audience on a magnificent, enlivening journey.
 His passion and desire to inspire are palpable.